andypaxo/Cave/readme.md

 The graphics are stolen / adapted from [Oryx's entry to the Assemblee competition](http://forums.tigsource.com/index.php?topic=8970.0/]).

-The soundtrack is from [DJ Chronos](http://www.freesound.org/people/DJ%20Chronos/)
+The soundtrack was created by [Dan Oberbauer](http://www.freesound.org/people/DJ%20Chronos/)

 To build:
 1. Install [FlashDevelop](http://www.flashdevelop.org)